kaspax-kaspax/ModBusShutdown/README.md

 # ⚡ Modbus Shutdown Monitor

-A lightweight Go application that monitors an inverter or UPS via **Modbus TCP**, checks battery level, logs status, sends an alert email, and cleanly shuts down a Windows or Linux system when battery drops below a critical threshold.
+A lightweight Go application that monitors an inverter or UPS via **Modbus TCP**, checks battery level and grid , logs status, sends an alert email, and cleanly shuts down a Windows or Linux system when battery drops below a critical threshold.

 ---